NancyAnnieJohnE/Landslide-Live-Monitor/README.md

 # Landslide-Live-Monitor
 A **full-stack web application** to monitor landslide risk in real-time using environmental parameters.
-The dashboard provides live data visualization, trend analysis, and risk assessment for any city or GPS coordinates worldwide.
+The dashboard provides live data visualization, trend analysis, and risk assessment for any city or GPS coordinates worldwide using API.

 ---